• Skip to main content

 Domates Çorbası, known as Turkish tomato soup, is a staple dish in Turkey.
 It's simple and comforting, made with tomatoes and a few other ingredients.

 This soup has been part of Turkish meals for a long time, loved for its taste and ease of preparation.
-Families in Turkey often enjoy it, especially on chilly days or as a starter.
+Families in Turkey often enjoy it, especially on chilly days.

 One of the special places you'll find domates çorbası is at "esnaf lokantası" style restaurants.
 These are local eateries where workers and everyday people come to enjoy homemade-style meals.